bharathbabu68/Simple-Cryptocurrency-Portfolio-Tracker/README.md

 - For viewing my portfolio I'm just using a pandas dataframe and using red/green colors to differentiate between proditable and non-proditable investments.

 ## How it Looks?
 - So it looks something like this, once you've put in details related to your investments.
-Although my investments from the screenshot are not financial advice and crypto is really volatile and risky.
+Although the investments from the screenshot are not financial advice and crypto is really volatile and risky.
 So proceed with caution.
 ![Crypto-Screenshot](https://github.com/bharathbabu68/Simple-Cryptocurrency-Portfolio-Tracker/blob/main/images/random_crypto.png)